 Kentucky divides criminal offenses into two categories – felonies and misdemeanors.
-While felony charges are considered more serious, misdemeanor charges can still result in up to one year in jail.
-Misdemeanors can also cost you your job, prevent you from obtaining employment and destroy relationships.
-We understand how serious the fallout from a misdemeanor charge can be.
+While felony charges are higher grade and considered more serious, misdemeanor charges can still result in up to one year in jail.
+Misdemeanor crimes can also cost you your job, prevent you from obtaining employment and destroy relationships.
+As criminal defense lawyers, we understand how serious the fallout from a misdemeanor charge can be.
 We take our job defending you just as seriously as we do with felony charges.
 Our attorneys use various methods – from formal discovery to Freedom of Information Act requests – to quickly gather all of the available evidence.
 We then use this evidence to being developing your misdemeanor defense strategy.

 No person should have to go up against the government alone – hire our team of skilled criminal defense attorneys to defend you and defend your rights!

 These are the two demeanor classes and sentencing guidelines for misdemeanors in Kentucky:

 Under the federal criminal code as well as in all states, the punishment for a misdemeanor is incarceration and, occasionally, a fine.

 Class A misdemeanor or felony offenses in Kentucky are criminal charges that carry penalties of not more than twelve months in jail or a fine of not more than $500.00, or both county jail and fine.
 It can also become a state jail felony and then into a third degree felony depending on the nature of the crime.
 In most cases, Class A misdemeanors become state jail felonies.

 Class B Misdemeanor

 Class B misdemeanor offenses are less serious misdemeanors or criminal cases that carry a penalty of not more than 90 days in jail or a fine of not more than $250.00, or both jail and fine.
 An even lesser class of felony offense is what is known as a “violation” which carries a penalty of a fine of only, up to $250.00.